pocc/tshark.dev/content/analyze/packet_hunting/tshark_analysis.md

 ### 2. Traffic that is in the capture that should not be

+Examples:

 - Duplicate IP address with different MAC addresses
+- Traffic on the wrong subnet
+- DHCP requests in an environment with static IP addresses

 ### 3. Traffic is delayed or out of order